Ernst Simmel: Life

 Born in Breslau (Wrocław), Silesia to a secular Jewish background, Simmel moved to Berlin as a child.
 He studied medicine and psychiatry in Berlin and Rostock.
 He graduated in medicine in 1908, with a dissertation on dementia praecox.
 In 1910 he married Alice Seckelson.
-In 1913 he helped found the Society of Socialist Physicians (VSÄ), and became one of the pioneers of Social Medicine.
+In 1913 alongside Karl Kollwitz and Ignaz Zadek he helped found the Society of Socialist Physicians (VSÄ), and became one of the pioneers of Social Medicine.

 During World War I he headed a hospital for psychiatric casualties of war in Posen; self-taught in psychoanalysis, he introduced the use of psychodynamic categories there.
 His pioneering work on the treatment of war neurosis with psychoanalytic methods drew him to the attention of Sigmund Freud, who would build explicitly on his work in Group Psychology and the Analysis of the Ego (1921).